-- (1) The uses to be protected in Class A water are recreational (including fishing, swimming, bathing, and other water-contact sports), aesthetic enjoyment, potential use as a potable-water source, and support and propagation of aquatic life. - (2) The use of this class of water for recreation and for aesthetic enjoyment shall not be limited in any way.
+- (1) The uses to be protected in Class A water are recreational (including fishing, swimming, bathing, and other water-contact sports), aesthetic enjoyment, potential use as a potable-water source, subsistence, and support and propagation of aquatic life. - (2) The use of this class of water for recreation and for aesthetic enjoyment shall not be limited in any way outside of mission security and safety considerations.
 Such water shall be kept clean of trash, solid materials, and oil.
 No mixing zone shall be allowed in Class A water.